Formula Challenge Japan

 Formula Challenge Japan was an open wheel racing series based in Japan.
 The first season was in 2006 and carried on from the defunct Formula Dream series.
 It is promoted as a young driver development project jointly by Honda, Toyota and Nissan and is positioned as an intermediate level of the domestic motorsport in Japan, lower than the All-Japan Formula Three Championship, but above F4.

-Formula Challenge Japan ended after the 2013 season, and was replaced by Japan Formula 4.
+Formula Challenge Japan ended after the 2013 season, and was replaced by Japan Formula 4 and later F4 Japanese Championship.

 Overview

 Being backed by the three major automobile manufacturers in Japan, the driver of the series generally consists of the drivers graduating from the racing schools managed by those three, plus a number of privateers meeting the prerequisites.

 To participate in the FCJ series, a driver needs to be younger than 26 years old and possess a National A racing license, but not having raced in Formula Three or above to participate, with a year's subscription fee of around 7.5 million yen.
 Despite being a series primarily catering the upcoming Japanese drivers, as of 2009 there were foreign drivers competing in the series.